Moderator at Large

 Whispering campaign amongst his customers and friends “forced” him to produce more and more watches in what later became known as the specific Schauer style, dominated by the perfectly worked, modern looking bezel screwed into the case by 12 visible screws.

 Within five years he succeeded in establishing the Schauer brand and Jörg continued to create watches in his own unique style.
 The twelvefold screwed on bezel became kind of a trademark.

 Since 1995 Jörg has carried this look over into his current model range.

 Elizabeth Dörr, a freelance jounalist, once wrote “Jörg Schauer is a watch maker, not a watchmaker, but really a maker of watches” – a “Uhrenbauer”.

 Jörg Schauer also owns “Stowa” (watches) and “Durowe” (movements).

 Case, Crown & Pushers

-The display case back very much resembles the typical Schauer case back design, is screwed and engraved with some information regarding the watch.
+The display case back comes in the typical Schauer design, is screwed and engraved with some information regarding the watch.